NateEag/how-i-code/drafts/daily-routine.rst

 Check instant messages (crucial information often comes through them).

+Check calendar for any upcoming events.

 When on pager / production support duty, triage alerts and any auto-filed tickets.
 For any projects that do not yet have proper alerting / ticketing for production incidents, check system logs and triage any unusual entries.

 Triage email inbox.
 That means get everything read and see if anything urgent has come in since the last info triage run.

+If this is the first triage of the day:

+* Check my daily log from yesterday for any undone todo items and file new items accordingly (do not just copy and paste them, because that never stops)

+* Review assigned tasks with deadlines to make sure their deadlines are up-to-date and not at risk.

 When on project management duty, empty the untriaged issue lists in the projects I'm managing.
 That means get them in the appropriate queue and